 It was confusion between the AM and PM expression of standard versus military time that left this French guy at the airport twelve hours too late and, consequently, led to us meeting.
 He was on his second attempt to Indonesia.
-Waving my ticket in the air, I told him how this was the third reincarnation over seven months of a flight to Nepal.
-Identifying that we were compadres in our dilemmas, we wished well and toasted to adventure while the truth of what adventure really entails hang over us.
+I waved my own ticket, the third reincarnation over seven months of a flight to Nepal, in the air.
+Identifying that we were compadres in our dilemmas, we toasted to adventure while the truth of what adventure really entails hang over us.

 I resented it when a friend in Bangkok had said, “you were too excited.
 (Now) just don’t be so excited.”